Gravitational Research Laboratory

 Support

-The material on this site is based upon work supported by the National Science Foundation grants PHY-1065697, PHY-1306783, PHY-1606988, PHY-1708024, PHY-1908502, and PHY-2207801, as well as the Gordon and Betty Moore Foundation Grant GBMF6210 to the American Physical Society.
+The material on this site is based upon work supported by the National Science Foundation grants PHY-1065697, PHY-1306783, PHY-1606988, PHY-1708024, PHY-1908502, and PHY-2207801, NASA MOSAICS grant 80NSSC24K1063, as well as the Gordon and Betty Moore Foundation Grant GBMF6210 to the American Physical Society.
 We are also grateful for financial support provided by the Cal Poly Humboldt College of Natural Resources and Sciences, Sponsored Programs Foundation, and Research Corporation grant CC6839.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the National Aeronautics and Space Administration.